What is Tai Chi?

 - Flexibility: Tai Chi immensely increases upper and lower body flexibility.

 - Restoring Regular Posture & Shape – Women, especially after pregnancy have the tendency to lose on shape and general posture.
 Involving Tai chi in the daily regime can help restoring the body.
-As much as abdominal binders help, Tai chi helps recovering equally.

 - Balance: It affects Proprioception – the ability to sense the position of one’s body in space- and thereby improves balance and reduces falls.
 It corrects poor posture, alignment or movement patterns which can lead to tension or injury.
 Tai Chi also brings down the fear of falling and also makes it easier to recover from a stumble.